3D rendering limitations¶

 Transparent materials that use alpha testing (1-bit transparency) won't be smoothed out.

 Specular aliasing ("sparkles" that appear on reflective surfaces) won't be reduced.

 There are several ways to work around this limitation depending on your performance budget:

-- To make specular aliasing less noticeable, open the Project Settings and enable Rendering > Quality > Screen Space Filters > Screen Space Roughness Limiter.
-This filter has a moderate cost on performance.
-It should be enabled only if you actually need it.
+To make specular aliasing less noticeable, open the Project Settings and enable Rendering > Quality > Screen Space Filters > Screen Space Roughness Limiter.
+This filter has a moderate cost on performance, so it should only be enabled if you actually need it.

-- Enable FXAA in addition to (or instead of) MSAA.
+Enable fast approximate antialiasing (FXAA) in addition to (or instead of) MSAA.
 Since FXAA is a screen-space antialiasing method, it will smooth out anything.
-As a downside, it will also make the scene appear blurrier, especially at resolutions below 1440p.
+As a downside, FXAA also makes the scene appear blurrier, especially at resolutions below 1440p.
 FXAA also lacks temporal information, which means its impact on specular aliasing is limited.

-- Render the scene at a higher resolution, then display it in a ViewportTexture that matches the window size.
-Make sure to enable Filter on the ViewportTexture flags.
-This technique is called supersampling and is very slow.
+1.0.
+This technique is called supersample antialiasing (SSAA) and is very slow.
 Its use is generally only recommended for offline rendering.